telerik/blazor-docs/components/grid/drag-drop.md

     * `Below`
     * `Over`

 * `DestinationGrid` - the reference of the Grid in which the row is dropped.
-This is applicable when you drag and drop rows between different instances of the component.
+This is applicable when you drag and drop rows between different grids.

 ## GridRowDraggableSettings

-The `GridRowDraggableSettings` is a child tag under the `<GridSettings>`.
+The `GridRowDraggableSettings` is a child tag under the `<GridSettings>`, which is a child tag of the `<TelerikGrid>`.
 It exposes the following parameters:

 * `DragClueField` - `string` - defines which field will be used to render the drag clue text.
-By default, this parameter will take the value of the first bound column.
+By default, this parameter will take the value of the first bound column of the first dragged row.

+You can find examples of its usage below.

 ## Examples

+This section contains the following examples:

 * [Drag and Drop a Row in the same Grid](#drag-and-drop-a-row-in-the-same-grid)
 * [Drag and Drop a Row between Grids](#drag-and-drop-a-row-between-grids)